Back to the Good Grub Guide

 Large wooden tables, perfect for a large group, and massive meals.
 The scotch fillet comes highly recommended and they’re not precious about dress codes.

-Late night option on Windsor St. Open until 11pm Sunday to Thurday and midnight on Friday and Saturday.
+Late night option which is open until 11pm Sunday to Thurday and midnight on Friday and Saturday.

 A nice alternative to a pub.
 Very acceptable Indian and not too fussed by attire.
 Air-conditioning can be a bit overpowering.